griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 and the binding/presentation of the wild-type is weak the candidate may be Accepted (assuming all other criteria are met).
 If the mutant is not at an anchor position, the wild type binding/presentation may be ignored.
-Additional extensive descriptions of this assessment can be found in the pvactools and pvacview documentation.
+Additional extensive descriptions of this assessment can be found in the pVACtools and pVACview documentation.

 <img width="846" alt="Anchor heatmap" src="https://github.com/user-attachments/assets/2e442523-6f27-4733-8489-ee8bad31251f" />